mu-majid/SSR-React-Redux/README.md

   ```
   * Note the `Renderer` function is the one that responsible for communicating the `staticRouterContext` to our components.

+  * Context is also for redirects on the server (use `Redirect` component from react-router-dom)

 ## Visiting Protected Resources While not auth:

   - this will essentially cause an error to be thrown from the component's `loadData` function.
 And we have to think of a better error handling.